vincentl/chiral-aperiodic-tile/Readme.md

 # Laser Cutting Tiles

 Since the tiles are aperiodic, there is not a simple way to arrange the tiles for laser cutting.
-Simply spacing the tiles in a grid leaving significant waste between tiles.
+Simply spacing the tiles in a grid leaves significant waste between tiles.
 The algorithm for producing a tiling does not produce a simple rectangular tiling.
 By starting with a tiling with a large enough rectangular patch for the intended cut-stock, use a program like [Inkscape](https://inkscape.org/) to remove the paths beyond the desired cut area.

+The base tile has 14 paths.
+Each generation packs seven copies of the previous supertile to form a new supertile.
+The python3 code is careful to no duplicate the edge paths where supertiles are glued together.
+The end result is that the tiling files are composed on many short paths.
+This may present challenges when cutting the paths depending on the laser, software, and settings.

 ## Laser Cutting Example